 This is static friction!
 Here the object at rest is made to move to conflict the frictional force.

-Static friction is the resistive force perceived in a body which is at rest.
+Static friction is the resistive force perceived in a body that is at rest.
 It is articulated as

 - static friction is Fs